pixelstorm/coding_guidelines_custom_builds/README.md

 1. Ensure your local and staging site is set to no-follow

 ## Plugins – List of Approved Plugins for production site
-Please discuss if when adding a plugin that is not part of this list.
+Please discuss when adding a plugin that is not part of this list.

 And please, NEVER modify a plugin directly.
 Use functions.php in the theme or create a custom plugin.